Supreme Court rules unanimously for Germany in Nazi art sale case

 Roberts and fellow conservative Justice Brett M. Kavanaugh joined the court’s liberals in the majority, and Justice Sonia Sotomayor wrote the opinion.

 Justice Amy Coney Barrett registered her first dissent in an argued case in her short tenure.
 She joined Justices Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch in saying the review was barred.
 The case is Salinas v.
-United States Railroad Retirement Board.
+U.S. Railroad Retirement Board.

-The court also added a case that it will decide before the end of its term this summer, involving a bid by a consortium of energy companies to build a $1-billion natural gas pipeline from northern Pennsylvania to New Jersey.
+The court also added a case that it will decide before the end of its term this summer, involving a bid by a consortium of energy companies to build a $1 billion natural gas pipeline from northern Pennsylvania to New Jersey.

 The U.S. Court of Appeals for the 3rd Circuit said the pipeline builders could not use eminent domain power to cross land either owned or partially controlled by the state of New Jersey.
 It relied on the constitutional protections provided to states from private lawsuits.